Deferent and epicycle: History

 Copernicus' theory was at least as accurate as Ptolemy's but never achieved the stature and recognition of Ptolemy's theory.
 What was needed was Kepler's elliptical-orbit theory, not published until 1609 and 1619.
 Copernicus' work provided explanations for phenomena like retrograde motion, but really did not prove that the planets actually orbited the Sun.

 Ptolemy's and Copernicus' theories proved the durability and adaptability of the deferent/epicycle device for representing planetary motion.
 The deferent/epicycle models worked as well as they did because of the extraordinary orbital stability of the solar system.
 Either theory could be used today had Gottfried Wilhelm Leibniz and Isaac Newton not invented calculus.

 According to Maimonides, the now-lost astronomical system of Ibn Bajjah in 12th century Andalusian Spain lacked epicycles.
 Gersonides of 14th century France also eliminated epicycles, arguing that they did not align with his observations.
-Despite these alternative models, epicycles were not fully eliminated until the 17th century, when Johannes Kepler's model of elliptical orbits gradually replaced Copernicus' model based on perfect circles.
+Despite these alternative models, epicycles were not eliminated until the 17th century, when Johannes Kepler's model of elliptical orbits gradually replaced Copernicus' model based on perfect circles.

 Newtonian or classical mechanics eliminated the need for deferent/epicycle methods altogether and produced more accurate theories.
 By treating the Sun and planets as point masses and using Newton's law of universal gravitation, equations of motion were derived that could be solved by various means to compute predictions of planetary orbital velocities and positions.
 If approximated as simple two-body problems, for example, they could be solved analytically, while the more realistic n-body problem required numerical methods for solution.

 The power of Newtonian mechanics to solve problems in orbital mechanics is illustrated by the discovery of Neptune.
 Analysis of observed perturbations in the orbit of Uranus produced estimates of the suspected planet's position within a degree of where it was found.
 This could not have been accomplished with deferent/epicycle methods.
 Still, Newton in 1702 published Theory of the Moon's Motion which employed an epicycle and remained in use in China into the nineteenth century.
 Subsequent tables based on Newton's Theory could have approached arcminute accuracy.